miroslav-matejovsky/miroslav-matejovsky.github.io/src/content/docs/index.md

     file: ../../assets/profilofka.webp
 ---

-Welcome to my personal website where I share my thoughts, notes, and articles about software programming, software architecture, and more.
+Welcome to my personal website where I share my notes and explorations about programming, software architecture, and more.

 ## Introverted Rebel